ericclack/racket-candy-crush/doc/part1.rst

 Let's start by just assuming that our world is only one line of tiles.

-We can see that each tile would be 40 pixels across from the last one, so here's how we can map from tile number to position:
+We can see that each tile would be 40 pixels across from the last one, since that's the size of each block, so here's how we can map from tile number to position:

 .. code:: racket

    (define (number->posn number)
-      (* number 40))
+      (* number BSIZE))

 Let's try it in the REPL: